giellalt/lang-rmg/rmg.md

 # src-fst-morphology-stems-nouns.lexc.md

 # Traveller Norwegian nouns

-This is the noun stem file.
+This is the noun stem file for
+Traveller Romani (romani rakkripa).
 Nouns in the Traveller Romani are divided in m, f, n.

 **TODO** Conflate m1-m4.